Power & potential

 DEVELOPMENT STAGE

-Roche is currently evaluating VVD-214 (also known as RO7589831) in a phase 1 clinical trial (NCT06004245).
+VVD-214 (also known as RO7589831) is being evaluated in a Phase 1 clinical trial (NCT06004245).

 Oncology program